Skip to main content

 Does this work with Solr running in Kubernetes?

 Yes.
-Set targets to the Solr pod or service DNS (e.g., solr-0.solr.default.svc.cluster.local:8983).
-The Collector can run as a sidecar or DaemonSet.
+Set targets to the Solr pod or service DNS (e.g., solr-0.solr.default.svc.cluster.local:8983) and keep the metrics_path and params overrides.
+The Collector can run as a sidecar or a DaemonSet.

 How do I monitor a SolrCloud cluster?